HalfBad-dnb/Half-Bad/README.md

 4. Change ports if they are in use or kill

-in UIview is pictures of how web app look .
+in PageLook is pictures of how web app look .